LearnerPrivacy/hugo-site/content/posts/about.md

 tags: ["about"]
 ---

 I am launching a Learning Privacy podcast to address privacy issues for our learners.
-While we have made great progress in educational technology interoperability, we have done so with wanton disregard for the protection of learners' privacy.
-In 2002, there were no useful standards for moving software or content among commercial learning management systems.
-Each system had its own "plugin" and "backup/restore" format.
+While we have made great progress in educational technology interoperability, we have done so with litter concern for the protection of learners' private data.

+Please visit the _[Podcast URLs Page](/posts/urls/)_ to find the urls where you can subscrbe to this podcast.

 If we go back to 2002, there were no useful standards around moving software or content between commercial learning management systems.